sabnisshreyas91/Airbnb-Booking-Prediction/README.md

 4) Evaluate the model and save model details and evaluation metrics
 5) Run the app

+Alternatively, to perform each step individually:

+1) Read in the raw data to generate features and labels `python src/generate_features_labels.py`
+2) Split up the features and labels into train/test `python src/generate_train_test_split.py`
+3) Train the model using the training data
+    `python src/train_model.py`
+4) Evaluate the model and save model details and evaluation metrics `python src/evaluate_model.py`
+5) Run the app
+    `python app.py`

 ### 5) Testing.
 `pytest unit_test.py`